tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: clean up points_earned_dict attribute & methods in score_class() and mk_def_pkl()
 	- DONE: eliminate get_score() [already have a getter routine, don't need a 2nd]
 	- DONE: eliminate update_score()
-	- TBD: determine max_score from sum of all possible scores?
+	- DONE: determine max_score from sum of all possible scores?

 - TBD: additional ideas:
 	- IDEA: seems ineficient to check every turn for every point...
 	- IDEA: can I bake scoring into verb methods (e.g. take, go, attack, open)
+	- IDEA: better yet, triiger from cmd_exe() and post_act() ?
 	- TBD: scorep_check() to be called from verb methods
 		- TBD: call from cmd_exe() and post_action()
 		- TBD: lookup scorable events in dict of lists with key = verb (e.g. 'take')